Graduate Certificate in Environmental, Social, and Governance (ESG)

 $56 application fee.*

-*For a limited time, we are offering an application fee waiver to those who haven’t yet applied to the Fall 2024 semester.
-To redeem, use coupon code APPLY24 on the UW Online Application payment page.
+*For a limited time, we are offering an application fee waiver for the Spring, Summer, and Fall 2025 semesters.
+To redeem, use coupon code APPLY25 on the UW Online Application payment page.

 Not eligible for financial aid.